ncatlab/nlab-content/pages/1841.md

 where $v = \frac{1}{\sqrt{\mu\epsilon}}$ (Note: $v = c$ in vacuum).
 For more details see [page 111](http://ncatlab.org/ericforgy/show/Dissertation).

 What this means is the the electromagnetic properties of matter can be interpreted geometrically and are encoded in the Hodge star.
+Conversely, it means that geometrical properties of matter can be interpreted electromagnetically.

 # References #